Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 If the client is not configured to use Discoverable Credentials, the client first needs to send its username to the server.
 The server will answer with a list of FIDO Credential IDs and the client will attempt to use one of these keys to authenticate.

-Depending on the details of the first FIDO authentication flow, the server MAY trigger a second authentication, to enforce token-specific policies.
+Depending on the details of the first single FIDO authentication, the server MAY trigger a second authentication, to enforce token-specific policies.

 ## Client and server configuration and preconditions

 As the EAP-FIDO protocol aims to provide a means of authentication that is easy to setup and maintain for both users and server operators, there are only few configuration items required.
 However, if several setups require a different setup than the one that is outlined as the default here, additional configuration parameters can be set to modify the default behavior.

-To better distinguish the server and client configuration items all server configuration options are prefixed with `S_`, all client options with `C_`.
+To better distinguish the server and client configuration items throughout this document, all server configuration options are prefixed with `S_`, all client options with `C_`.

 ### Server configuration items and preconditions